 Everyone cannot be a team player

-Let’s face is.
+Let’s face it.
 Not everyone is a team player.
 And that’s not a bad thing.
 Some people enjoy working in teams and some don’t.
-Individuals who do not enjoy working on teams should not be forced on teams.
-Because when we tell employees to ‘just deal with it and move on’, you are jeopardizing the team as a whole.
+Individuals who do not enjoy working in teams can be on their own and no need to force them into teams.
+Because when we tell employees to “just deal with it and move on”, we are jeopardizing the team as a whole.
 Employees who do not want to be on a team will ensure that everyone knows of their discontent.
 Or they might stall a team’s work by simply being difficult and obstructive, engaging in spurious arguments and the time.
-Teamwork should not be forced on every employee like it’s a tonic for wellness.
+Teamwork is not something that needs to be forced on every employee like it’s a tonic for wellness.
 Rather, give employees the opportunity to be a part of a team and leave the decision-making up to them.

 Teams foster social loafing